Picnic Houston! Here are some spots to picnic around the city. If you have more good spots, let us know!

 4. Houston Zoo – Located inside Hermann Park, the Houston Zoo allows food and coolers into the Zoo.
 Either pack a lunch, grab it from Pinewood Cafe or buy it inside the zoo.
 Find a spot along the trails and enjoy your wild picnic.

 5. Menil Park – Right next to the Menil Collection, there is a small shady park with one lone red swing.
 Bring your lunch from the nearby HEB or La Fendee and then stop by the Menil Gift Store and see if you can find an old glass bottle of Coke.
 Enjoy your quiet picnic and then climb trees, swing or lay in the grass.

-8. Gerald D. Hines Waterwall Park – Located next to the Galleria Mall is a 64 foot tall Water Wall.
+7. Gerald D. Hines Waterwall Park – Located next to the Galleria Mall is a 64 foot tall Water Wall.
 Pack your lunch and eat it in the mist or on a nearby park bench.
 Let the kids run around the open grass.
-If you want to extend the trip, hit the mall for some ice skating or to visit the play area.
+If you want to extend the trip, hit the mall for some ice skating.

-9. Buffalo Bayou Park Fish Family Play Area – Next to Buffalo Bayou, with a fabulous view of the downtown skyline, eat at the Water Works building or the pavilion at the Fish Family Play Area.
-This nature play area is amazing… and there are plenty of shaded tables for your picnic!
+8. Buffalo Bayou Park Fish Family Play Area – Next to Buffalo Bayou, with a fabulous view of the downtown skyline, eat at the Water Works building or the pavilion at the Fish Family Play Area.
+This nature play area is amazing… and there are plenty of shaded tables for your picnic Houston!